szymor/promesst/README.md

 ## how to play
 Arrow keys to move.

-Buttons A and B are actions that become available when you have the appropriate equipment.
+Buttons A and B (Z and X keys) are actions that become available when you have the appropriate equipment.

-Backspace to undo to before you entered the current room.
+Button R (Backspace key) to undo to before you entered the current room.

 ## changelog
 Look at the git commit history for the newest changes.